cory-weller/data-wrangling-R/00_intro/A.md

 ---

 ## If you don't have Biowulf access
 You should be able to follow along and run the commands within this tutorial in any `R` or `Rstudio` setting so long as the required packages are installed.
 I'm working in `R` version `4.2.2` with the most recent version of `data.table` and `foreach`.
+You will need to manually retrieve this repository and make sure your `Rstudio` working directory is set to the top level of said repository.

 ---